Abstract

 Introduction: Targeted therapy (TT) in pediatric oncology is rarely used.
 Next-generation sequencing (NGS) is instrumental for clinical decisions on TT.

-The aim: Identification of predictive makers during NGS in pediatric tumors and evaluation of the possibility of using TT in pediatric practice
+The aim of the study was to the identification of predictive makers during NGS in pediatric tumors and evaluation of the possibility of using TT in pediatric practice.

 Results: TT sensitivity predictors were identified in 120/334 cases (35.9%): Tier II in 83 pts, Tier IВ in 32 pts (almost always ALK in neuroblastoma) and Tier IA in 5 pts: tumor-agnostic BRAF p.V600E in 3 pts (melanoma, melanocytic nevus, low-grade spindle-cell sarcoma) and tumor-specific NF1 aberrations in 2 pts with plexiform neurofibroma.
 TT was commenced in 21/334 cases (6.3%), often first-line or as a first relapse therapy (14/21 cases), combined with chemotherapy (TT-CT, 13/21 cases).